sez11a/liferay-docs/develop/learning-paths/migration/articles/01-intro/00-developer-journey-from-liferay-6-to-liferay-7-intro.markdown

 We'll focus on some key aspects of the Module Framework here.

 Liferay's Module Framework leverages OSGi to deploy plugins as modules to the Liferay Platform.
-The modules use Semantic Versioning to uniquely distinguish themselves in the system.
 Not only does a module distinguish itself from other modules, but it also distinguishes itself from different versions of itself.
 Each version of each module uniquely registers with the Module Framework.
 This enables applications in Liferay to use different versions of a named module.

 Modules are the single plugin type used in Liferay 7.
-But Liferay 7 is remains compliant with the JSR-286 portal standards.
 In Liferay 7, even though OSGi modules are packaged as Web Application Bundles (WABs), you can still deploy legacy WAR-style plugins.
 Liferay's Module Framework converts the plugin WAR to a WAB.
 The generated WAB is a `.jar` file that essentially consists of the WAR file's contents and an OSGi bundle manifest--more on manifests later.

 ![Figure x: You deploy plugins via Liferay's Module Framework.](../../images/app-server-module-framework.png)